What is Problem Challenge?

 For each of the 5 problem sets that you receive, you will have to photocopy (or otherwise make available) sufficient copies of the problem sheet for the participants from your school, and administer the challenge on the day specified (or as near as possible).

-- all competition material, including sets, solutions and letters, will be emailed to schools
+- All competition material, including sets, solutions and letters, will be emailed to schools or made available on the website.

 How does your school benefit?